Remarkable Man-Made Underwater Structures Could Rewrite History Of Wisconsin

 "We definitely found two structures about in the middle of the lake in 55 feet of water.
 I would have been satisfied with only one, but finding two is terrific," Joseph said.

 "I'd say the first one is about eight feet high, 12 to 15 feet wide, and more than 100 feet long.
 The second is 10 to 20 feet south of the first and about the same width, with a steeper slant to the sides, and is shorter in length.
-They look to be the same height and exactly north and south on a compass alignment," Joseph's diving companion, John Shulak who has been exploring Rock Lake for several years added.
+They look to be the same height and exactly north and south on a compass alignment," Joseph's diving companion, John Shulak, who has been exploring Rock Lake for several years, added.

 One is exactly like 'the loaf-of-bread pyramid' Kennedy described," said Shulak, referring to a 1970 account in Skin Diver magazine of a 1967 scuba dive by John Kennedy, a botanist from Lombard, Ill.
-"The area of rocks looks like a tent-shaped pyramid, collapsed."
+"The area of rocks looks like a tent-shaped pyramid collapsed."

 "Visibility was the best ever, maybe because there was little runoff into the lake during last year's dry summer.
 I could see at least 10 to 15 feet," Shulak said.
 Frank Joseph theorizes that the lake, in much earlier, drier times, could have been a "city of the dead."

-Sauk Native Americans speak in their legends of a sacred site close by a lake.
+Sauk Native Americans speak in their legends of a sacred site close to a lake.
 However, the Sauk did not construct the underwater structures.
 This was done by ancient peoples who were driven away when the lake flooded.

 These mysterious man-made underwater structures gain even more credibility if we consider the fact that the Indian site of Aztalan is located only three miles away from Rock Lake.

-At Aztalan there are also truncated pyramids….
+At Aztalan, there are also truncated pyramids….
 Were the man-made pyramids beneath the waters of Rock Lake built by the same ancient culture?

 Updated on February 4, 2022